 Douglass Read Cutting and Michael Cafarella, the developers of the software Apache Hadoop, proposed both the Hadoop distributed file system (HDFS) and MapReduce, which are the cornerstones of the Hadoop framework, in 2006.
 Hadoop's distributed storage and processing capabilities enabled organizations to handle and analyze massive volumes of data.

-Currently, Google holds a patent for MapReduce17.
-However, their framework inherits from the architecture proposed in Hillis (1985)18 thesis.
-MapReduce is not particularly novel, but its simplicity and scalability made it popular.
+Currently, Google holds a patent for MapReduce.
+However, their framework inherits from the architecture proposed in Hillis (1985) the-